openkfw/d4dtools/docs/climate-resilience/index.md

 ## Factsheets

 The identified key digital technologies are categorized into eight clusters presented afterwards.
 Each cluster is detailed through a table that provides an overview of:
-- the concept with a general description of the technology;
+- the concept with a general description of the technology
-- the potential for climate change adaptation (CCA) and disaster risk management (DRM);
+- the potential for climate change adaptation (CCA) and disaster risk management (DRM)
-- possibilities of application in DRM or CCA measures or to address different climate hazards;
+- possibilities of application in DRM or CCA measures or to address different climate hazards
-- examples of real-world implementations;
+- examples of real-world implementations
-- technology requirements;
+- technology requirements
-- possible integration with other technologies;
+- possible integration with other technologies
-- general assessment regarding the solution's effectiveness and efficiency;
+- general assessment regarding the solution's effectiveness and efficiency
-- key challenges, limitations and recommendations to optimize the use of the technology.
+- key challenges, limitations and recommendations to optimize the use of the technology

 The aim of these tables is to provide a comprehensive overview of available technologies and to assess their implementation in specific climate hazards and related measures.